 Some people take it much, much further, however.
 These are the “hardcore” Daydream Believers:

-The Japanese neologism "chuunibyou" ("Thirteen-year-old Syndrome"), a blanket term referring to delusional, paranoid and embarrassing behaviour of middle-school-age children, has several subtypes that cross over with this.
-For instance, a DQN-kei ("idiot delinquent type") chuunibyou sufferer insists they've been in gang fights that clearly never happened and brags about the huge amount of drugs they have obviously never done, and a jyakigan-kei ("Evil Eye type") chuunibyou sufferer believes themselves to have occult powers, often creating an anime-hero-like persona for this.
+- The Japanese neologism chuunibyou ("eighth-grade syndrome") is a blanket term referring to the delusional, paranoid, and embarrassing behaviour of middle school-age children; several of its subtypes are Daydream Believers.
+For instance, a DQN-kei ("idiot delinquent type") insists that he’s been in gang fights that have clearly never happened and brags about the huge amount of drugs he’s obviously never done, and a jyakigan-kei ("Evil Eye type") believes himself to have occult powers, often creating an anime hero-like persona for this.

 Anime & Manga

 - Some fans of such fighting anime as Dragon Ball and Naruto believe that ki attacks — as in, Beam Spam Kamehame Hadoken-type attacks — are a real martial art that humans can learn.
 While many real-life martial arts do involve processes which are explained in terms of “ki manipulation”, it’s mostly a metaphor for something more complicated and materialistic; it’s just a way to show that humans are stronger, faster, and more durable than most people realize.
 It doesn’t mean that they can shoot lasers out of their hands.
 These fans counter by claiming that they can only use these powers if nobody’s watching, and they’ll also happily argue with fans of other works about why the other show’s powers are totally unrealistic.